ywang0789/awesomecalculator/README.md

 ## Folder structure

-1. __/build__
+1. __/.github/workflows__
-    This folder will contain all the scripts needed to generate the CI build.
+    This folder will contain the GitHub workflows template

 2. __/src__
     This folder will contain the source code of the awesome calculator package :smile: